syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/maps/providers/other-maps.md

 # Other Maps providers

 Apart from OpenStreetMap and Bing Maps, you can also render Maps from other online map service providers by specifying the URL provided by those providers in the `UrlTemplate` property.
-The URL template concept has been implemented in such a way that any online map service providers using the following template can benefit from previewing their Map in the Syncfusion ##Platform_Name## Maps control.
+The URL template concept has been implemented in such a way that any online map service providers using the following template can benefit from previewing their Map in the Syncfusion ##Platform_Name## Maps component.

 <!-- markdownlint-disable MD034 -->